zhimin-z/awesome-awesome-artificial-intelligence/README.md

 * It is not popular enough (< 1k stars).
 * It is not actively maintained (> 12 months).

-**Notice:** Thanks to the static nature of the markdown format, we do not intend to assign multiple categories to any single entry.
+**Notice:** Thanks to the static nature of the markdown format, we do not intend to assign multiple categories to any single list.

 ## Table of Contents
 - [**General**](#general)